enkidevs/curriculum/web/styling/box-model/box-model-discussion-insight.md

 Here is how they currently look:
 ![two-different-divs](https://img.enkipro.com/78088e8e786299d04e782ea76b6a4059.png)

-Here's how the end result should look like:
+Here's what the end result should look like:

 ![two-equal-divs](https://img.enkipro.com/7ff8de095a87198ae6392f1332140eb8.png)

 If you're not sure what to do, check out this footnote[1].

 When you're ready, leave a comment or a codepen link with your submission.
-If you don't want to participate, you can always check the comment section to see what the other users come up with.
+If you don't want to participate, you can always check the comment section to see what others submitted.

 > 💡 Before you submit your program, take a look at [how you can format your comments](https://www.enki.com/glossary/general/markdown-formatting).

 > 💡 The guidelines above are just suggestions.
-Feel free to include other concepts in your solution as you see fit, the implementation is up to you.
+Feel free to include other concepts in your solution as you see fit.
+The implementation is up to you!

 ---
 ## Footnotes